cloudprismedu/cloudprismedu/README.md

 -   Azure Kubernetes Service with Azure DevOps and Terraform
 -   Aws EKS - Elastic Kubernetes Service

+# Why you Learn in CloudPrism Technologies?

+### High Demand Skill Set:

+You will learn selected Primary Course and All Additional good to have tools and market demand skill set

+### Architecture Based Training:

+Learn By Doing, The Complete Course will teach using Cloud and DevOps architectures.
+You apply your knowledge immediately to complete Architecture.

+### Industry Readines:

+Learn additional Soft Skills to improve you Communication, Collebration and Presentation Skills.

+### Personal Mentoring:

+Work with our tutors and Domain experts any day during your training to unblock techenical doubts.
+Get your learning goals revised in a timely manner.

+### Timely Assessment:

+Go through a continuous feedback loop.
+Cheet Sheets, Mock Interviews, Weekly Tests and Practical Assignnments are part of your trainning program.

+### Industry Connect:

+Meet Industry experts on a regular basis and Clear your technical doubts and get carrier mentorship.

+### Instructor-Led Training:

+The Complete Course will deliver using Traditional Instructor-Led model but using Online mode.

 For more details, kindly mail info@cloudprismedu.com